Kindergarten

 The Victorian Government has committed to expanding kindergarten programs across Victoria so that every child is supported to get the best start for the best life.

-Funded Three-Year-Old Kindergarten is currently being rolled out across the state and by 2029 all three-year-old children will have access to 15 hours of funded kindergarten each week led by a qualified early childhood teacher.
+Funded Three-Year-Old Kindergarten is currently being rolled out across the state and by 2029 all three-year-old children will have access to 15 hours of funded kindergarten in Maroondah.

-• Free kinder for all three and four year old children at participating services from 2023.
+• Free kinder for Maroondah three and four year old children at participating services in both standalone and long day care programs.

 Early Start Kindergarten